Skip to content

 General

-These parameters apply to thesaurus generation experiments and are described in the General tab.
+These parameters apply to thesaurus generation and dynamic model generation experiments and are described in the General tab.

 • Generate labels rules